carimado/cinaeste_app/README.md

 [] Stage 3 -
 1. Image Uploader for Avatar - ✓
-2. Bio - UPDATE SQL
+2. Bio - UPDATE SQL- ✓
 3. Movie of the Day for index.html - ✓
 4. Other Static Pages (about.html, etc.)
 5. Community Reviews - ✓